SUSE/rmt/MANUAL.md

   * `mirroring.mirror_src`:
     Whether to mirror source (arch = `src`) RPM packages or not.
   * `mirroring.dedup_method`:
-    Whether to deduplicate files by hardlink or by copy, possible values are:
+    Whether to deduplicate files by a hardlink or copy.
+Possible values are:
     `hardlink`, `copy`

 **HTTP client settings**